MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   ## HELP - PROCEDURE - TIPS
   After the flash, you must **RESET** your printer!!

+  By menu:
-  - By menu: "Configuration/AdvancedSettings/InitializeEEPROM"
+  - "Configuration/AdvancedSettings/InitializeEEPROM"

-  - By terminal: M502, then M501 and M500.
+  By terminal:
+  - put command "M502" (Factory Reset), then "M501" (restore default) and "M500" (Save settings in EEPROM).

    # **VERY IMPORTANT:**
    First of all, you need to check that you have flashed the **correct firmware**.